sjdlabgroup/SAHMI/PDAC data/README.md

 ### Introduction

-We used SAHMI to analyze tumor-microbiome interactions in two pancreatic cancer cohorts: scPDA1 (Peng et al., 2019) and scPDA2 (Steele et al., 2020).
-We also compare metagnomic read capture in single-cell RNA-seq, whole genome-seq, 16S-rDNA-seq, and bulk RNA-seq.
+We used SAHMI to analyze tumor-microbiome interactions in pancreatic cancer cohorts and report the processed metagenomic counts data for all datasets analyzed.

 File descriptions:
-- pdac_sahmi.RDS: SAHMI metagenomic read count reports for scPDA1 and scPDA2.

 - rutgers_sahmi.RDS: SAHMI metagenomic read count reports for all in-house samples analyzed by 16S-rDNA-seq, single-cell RNA-seq, bulk RNA-seq, and whole genome-seq.
 Raw sequencing files can be found at phs003035.v1.p1.

+- pdac_sahmi.RDS: SAHMI metagenomic read count reports for single-cell sequencing data from two cohorts (scPDA1 and scPDA2).

 - peng_microbiome.RDS: processed single-barcode by taxa counts matrix for scPDA1.